neew1152/Clean-Installation-Windows-11-Personal-User/README.md

 ---

-## Windows Out of Box Experience — Thailand
+## Out Of Box Experience — Thailand

 **DO NOT CONNECT TO THE INTERNET, IF YOU DON’T WANT THE LONG WINDOWS UPDATE!!!**